MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-legacy-move-program.md

 ### What happens if users access services while the data is being moved?
 <details><summary>Click to expand</summary>

-See [During and after your data move](during-and-after-your-data-move.md) for a complete list of features that may be limited during portions of the data move for each service.
+See [User experience in a Multi-Geo environment](multi-geo-user-experience.md) for a complete list of features that may be limited during portions of the data move for each service.

 </details>